 Why nursing?
 Essays

 Use the tabs to read 20 inspiring essays on why nursing is important and why people have chosen it as a profession.
-As part of a global essay competition run by Lerna Australia, students were asked what motivated them to study nursing and make it their career.
+As part of a global essay competition run by Lerna Courses, students were asked what motivated them to study nursing and make it their career.

 Nursing is a community service career.
 Nurses help save lives and bring cheer and comfort to those in need.
 The nursing career is gratifying and rewarding because you help people directly and personally.